MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition: Experiments

 \subsection{Results and Discussions}

-The experimental results in Tab.~\ref{tab:mico_bench_results} show that, after fine-tuning on MICo-150K, all models with diverse architectures and initial capabilities exhibit substantial improvements in multi-image composition.
-Notably, our baseline model, the fine-tuned \textbf{Qwen-MICo} (derived from {Qwen-Image-Edit}~\citep{wu2025qwen-image}) achieves performance close to that of closed-source models, further demonstrating the effectiveness of our dataset.
+The experimental results in Tab.~\ref{tab:mico_bench_results} show that closed-source systems still lead the released MICo-Bench, with Gemini-3-Pro-Image-Preview achieving the best overall score of 51.76.
+Among open-source and MICo-finetuned models, our baseline \textbf{Qwen-Image-MICo} (derived from {Qwen-Image-Edit}~\citep{wu2025qwen-image}) achieves the highest overall score of 35.86 and substantially outperforms both Qwen-Image-Edit and Qwen-Image-2509 under the same evaluation protocol.
 Further quantitative experiments and qualitative examples of Qwen-MICo are provided in Sec.~\ref{app:Qwen-MICo-Evaluation}.

 \textbf{Open-Source Models}.
-As shown in Fig.~\ref{fig:train-case}, {BLIP3-o} and {DiMOO}, which originally lack any MICo ability, exhibit clear gains after fine-tuning on MICo-150K. {BAGEL} and {Qwen-Image-Edit}, benefiting from large-scale multi-task pretraining, already display \textit{emergent MICo capabilities}, which are further reinforced after fine-tuning.
-The fine-tuned {Qwen-MICo} achieves 3-image composition performance comparable to {Qwen-Image-2509}~\citep{qwen2025qwenimageedit2509}, as shown in Fig.~\ref{fig:qwen-mico}, despite the latter being trained on a dataset hundreds of times larger.
-Moreover, Qwen-MICo supports arbitrary multi-image inputs, whereas Qwen-Image-2509 is limited to three. {OmniGen2}, pretrained on MICo-related tasks, already exhibits compositional ability, especially in maintaining facial identity, and further benefits from MICo-150K.
+As shown in Fig.~\ref{fig:train-case}, {BLIP3-o} and {Lumina-DiMOO}, which originally lack any MICo ability, acquire usable multi-image composition behavior after fine-tuning on MICo-150K. {BAGEL} and {Qwen-Image-Edit}, benefiting from large-scale multi-task pretraining, already display \textit{emergent MICo capabilities}, which are further reinforced after fine-tuning.
+The fine-tuned {Qwen-Image-MICo} obtains 35.86 overall, outperforming {Qwen-Image-2509}~\citep{qwen2025qwenimageedit2509} by 8.39 points and {Qwen-Image-Edit} by 10.92 points, despite Qwen-Image-2509 being trained on a much larger corpus.
+Moreover, Qwen-MICo supports arbitrary multi-image inputs, whereas Qwen-Image-2509 is limited to three. {OmniGen2}, pretrained on MICo-related tasks, already exhibits compositional ability, especially in maintaining facial identity; its MICo-finetuned counterpart further improves the overall score from 31.42 to 33.82.

 \textbf{Closed-Source Models}.
-Overall, {Nano-Banana} achieves higher quantitative scores, yet {GPT-4o} exhibits superior robustness.
-Regardless of the input configuration, GPT-4o consistently produces coherent and semantically appropriate compositions, avoiding issues such as incomplete bodies, total identity loss, or direct “copy–paste” artifacts that occasionally appear in Nano-Banana's outputs.
-Representative cases are illustrated in Fig.~\ref{fig:gpt-vs-nano} of the Appendix.
+Overall, Gemini-series image models and GPT-Image-1.5 form the top tier on MICo-Bench.
+Gemini-3-Pro-Image-Preview ranks first overall and is strongest on Human-Centric and De\&Re cases, while GPT-Image-1.5 obtains the best Object-Centric score.
+Representative closed-source cases are illustrated in Fig.~\ref{fig:gpt-vs-nano} of the Appendix.

 \textbf{Emergent Capability.} It is worth noting that {BAGEL} and {Qwen-Image-Edit} were not trained on any multi-image composition data.
 However, \textit{when multiple source image tokens are simply concatenated and fed into the model, they exhibit emergent MICo ability}.
 After simple SFT on MICo-150K, these abilities are significantly enhanced.
 Moreover, even without using data from the De\&Re task, where no other training samples contain combined human, object, clothing, and scene all together, all models still demonstrate emergent performance on the MICo-Bench De\&Re subset.